-Russell Mill Pond has a history of appearing particularly brown and turbid due to a bloom of the diatom Asterionella.
+Results of phytoplankton sampling and profile measurements recorded in the four ponds can be found in Appendix C. Over the years Asterionella and Tabellaria have been common in all the four systems varying in degree in the spring or fall.
+Russell Mill Pond has a history of appearing particularly brown and turbid due to a bloom of the diatom Asterionella, a diatom of green algae.
 Below the thermocline, the hypolimnion has been historically close to being anoxic due to intense microbial demand for oxygen.
-However, 2018-2019 anoxic condition did not occur on the sampling date but they did occur in 2020.
-The clarity in Russell Mill Pond during the spring profile was 1.5m vs overall historically under 1m clarity.
+However, 2018, 2019 and 2021 anoxic condition did not occur on the sampling date but they did occur in 2020.
+The clarity in Russell Mill Pond during the spring profile was 1.9m vs overall historically under 1m clarity.
+Hayden Pond and Howland Pond both had very low clarity at 0.3m -0.60m.